 So here’s what happened – I overworked.
 I got so excited by all the ideas, progress and prospects I had in my head, that I worked constantly.
 Don’t get me wrong, I finished work at 5 pm and wasn’t at my desk on the weekend.
 But I was listening to work-related podcasts, reading work-related books, writing notes on my phone all the time.
 I never really switched off.
-In other words, I was not achieving work-life balance.
+In other words, I was not achieving a work-life balance.

 The worst part about it all was that I had no idea that burnout was swiftly on its way.
 After all, I was enjoying myself.

 Then one day it hit me.
-I crashed and burned, got ill and temporarily lost my drive, ambition and self-compassion.
+I crashed and burned, got ill and lost my drive, ambition and self-compassion.
 Instead, my stress levels rose and anxiety took over.
 This wasn’t just being tired.
 This was full-on introverted burnout.